From: Sean D`Penha

 Mr Jagan,

 Well done!
 Carry on with the good work.
-I look forward to the completion of this 1965 war
+I look forward to the completion of this 1965 war site.

 Jai Hind!